 Applicants must have completed Environmental Biology I and II, or the equivalent, to be eligible to apply.

-China: Semester or Academic Year in Beijing
+China: Semester or Academic Year in Beijing [on hiatus]

 This program is designed for students who demonstrate a high level of both written and spoken Mandarin Chinese and who would like to directly enroll in courses at Tsinghua University.
 The program offers access to a broad range of courses through the Faculty of Humanities and Social Sciences and other schools where participants take classes with Chinese university students.
 A local faculty member advises students on their academic program and organizes co-curricular activities.
 Tsinghua University graduate students are available to tutor students and assist with the transition into the Chinese university system.